tdbe/tdbe.github.io/_posts/2025-11-28-mrp-volumetric-lights-are-broken.markdown

 Some of these sources, e.g. Karis, Frostbyte, Unity, mention they know of (some of) the artifacts and simply accept them.

 ### Problem
 The concept of this math doesn't work when the direction of the fragment to the light segment is approaching dead-on the same as the direction of the reflection vector.
 And, the `tspec` term causes a hard cutoff at the ends of the line/segment.
-This is not uncommon; as you saw in the videos, the distribution is wide and you notice the problem even at >45 degree angles:
+This is not uncommon; as you saw in the videos, the distribution is wide and you notice the problems even at >45 degree angles:
 1. There's a "cylindrical edge" hard falloff artifact in the reflection on the side of the line light that's furthest away from the fragment point (which should be the blurriest side not the sharpest).
 2. And you get an "empty center hole" that you need to cap (duh there's no line to pick a point on anymore).